 Stress has a way of hijacking attention, destroying focus, dragging down mood and weakening the motivation it takes to make healthy choices.
 It’s an understandable and natural response to bad situations, but too much stress doesn’t serve you well.
 Even when you can’t change your circumstances, you can make steps toward shifting your mindset.

 Mindfulness can help.
-Goldie Hawn, actress and founder of MindUP, a mindfulness program for kids, and Amishi Jha, associate professor of psychology and director of contemplative neuroscience at the University of Miami (and Hawn’s mindfulness teacher) joined TIME for Health Talks to share how mindfulness can help people during difficult times.
+Goldie Hawn, actress and founder of MindUP, a mindfulness program for kids, and Amishi Jha, associate professor of psychology and director of contemplative neuroscience at the University of Miami (and Hawn’s mindfulness teacher) joined TIME100 Talks: Health to share how mindfulness can help people during difficult times.

 “It’s about paying attention in the present moment non-judgmentally,” says Jha.
 “The fact that we don’t default to this way of being is what makes training the mind in this way so important.
 The mind has a mind of its own.”